Udemy Alternatives

 • The strong focus on professional training make it less appropriate for creatives, hobbyists, or those interested in personal development

-The main reason for choosing Coursera as an alternative to Udemy is that it offers fully accredited certification from the prestigious institutions which provide its courses.
+The main reason for choosing Coursera as an alternative to Udemy is that it offers fully accredited certification from the prestigious institutions that provide its courses.

-It is also strongly focussed on professional and career development so if you are seeking to learn in order to pursue a promotion or career change, Coursera is definitely worth your consideration.
+It is also strongly focused on professional and career development, so if you are motivated to learn as part of a promotion or career change, Coursera is definitely worth your consideration.

 For more granular detail read our Coursera, Coursera vs Udemy and Coursera certificate articles.